 Our climate reporting follows the Task Force on Climate-Related Financial Disclosures (TCFD) framework.
 By disclosing through this framework, we offer high-quality information that enhances our transparency on the impacts of climate change to our business.
 We respond to each of the four TCFD disclosure categories noting our climate-related risks and opportunities.
-For additional sustainability-related disclosures, please review our 2022 Sustainability Report.
+For additional sustainability-related disclosures, please review our 2023 Sustainability Report.

 Disclosure Category Description Disclosure Location Governance Disclose the organization's governance around climate-related risks and opportunities. a) Describe the Board's oversight of climate-related risks and opportunities.b) Describe management's role in assessing and managing climate-related risks and opportunities.
-Governance Strategy Disclose the actual and potential impacts of climate related risks and opportunities on the organization's businesses, strat- egy and financial planning where such information is material. a) Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term. b) Describe the impact of climate-related risks and opportunities on the organization's business, strategy and financial planning. c) Describe the resilience of the organization's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
-Strategy &amp; Risk Management, Portfolio Resilience, Net Zero Strategy Risk Management Disclose how the organization identifies, assesses and manages climate-related risks. a) Describe the organization's processes for identifying and assessing climate-related risks. b) Describe the organization's processes for managing climate-related risks. c) Describe how processes for identifying, assessing and managing climate-related risks are integrated into the organization's overall risk management.
-Strategy & Risk Management Metrics and Targets Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material. a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk-management process. b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions and the related risks. c) Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets.
-Net Zero Strategy, Metrics, Targets
+2023 Sustainability Report Governance Section, page 13 Strategy Disclose the actual and potential impacts of climate related risks and opportunities on the organization's businesses, strat- egy and financial planning where such information is material. a) Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term. b) Describe the impact of climate-related risks and opportunities on the organization's business, strategy and financial planning. c) Describe the resilience of the organization's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
+2023 Sustainability Report Climate Strategy & Risk Management, page 23 2023 Sustainability Report Portfolio Resilience, page 24 Risk Management Disclose how the organization identifies, assesses and manages climate-related risks. a) Describe the organization's processes for identifying and assessing climate-related risks. b) Describe the organization's processes for managing climate-related risks. c) Describe how processes for identifying, assessing and managing climate-related risks are integrated into the organization's overall risk management.
+2023 Sustainability Report Climate Strategy & Risk Management, page 23 Metrics and Targets Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material. a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk-management process. b) Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions and the related risks. c) Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets.
+2023 Sustainability Report Climate Metrics & Targets, page 57